 Once you’ve sorted your offers this way, start working through them from the top, making counter offers from a position of strength!

-If this is overwhelming or if you don’t have as many offers as you’d like, or if you don’t have the offers that you want, there is another way to sell: you can sell directly to us at Rocket Homebuyers.
+If this is overwhelming or if you don’t have as many offers as you’d like, or if you don’t have the offers that you want, there is another way to sell: you can sell directly to us at Launch Homebuyers.